Foundation Course in Integrative Psychotherapy

 • People who have busy schedules and are looking for a part-time, flexible learning experience.

 As an introductory course, no prior experience of practicing counselling or psychotherapy is required.
-However, we suggest students have completed an ‘Introduction to Counselling Skills Course’ (like our Certificate in Relational Counselling Skills, running for 10 weeks on a Saturday) before joining this one.
+However, we recommend that students complete an ‘Introduction to Counselling Skills Course’ before enrolling.

-This course, or an equivalent, is a requirement before starting professional training to become a psychotherapist or counsellor at Inner Citadel and many other training organisations.
+This course, or an equivalent, is a prerequisite for beginning professional training to become a psychotherapist or counsellor at Inner Citadel and many other training organisations.

 Personal Psychotherapy